Asirgarh Fort

 Asirgarh Fort is an Indian fortress (qila) situated in the Satpura Range about 20 km north of the city of Burhanpur, in the Indian state of Madhya Pradesh.
 The fort is said to date to the early 15th century and commands a pass through the Satpuras connecting the valleys of the Narmada and Tapti rivers, one of the most important routes from northern India to the Deccan, it was known as the "key to the Deccan".

 History

 Fort map and image of gold coins issued by Akbar when he captured it.

-The Tak Rajputs are one who held the fort and surrounding territories of Nimar region, which they dominate till the beginning of 13th century.
-The Taunk were superseded by Tomar Rajputs and later by Chauhan Rajput.
+The Asirgarh fort is said to have been built by Abhira dynasty who held the fort and surrounding territories of Nimar region, which were traditionally their stronghold and were controlled by Yadava since early 9th century till 13th century.
+The ahirs were later subjugated by Tomar Rajputs and Chauhan Rajput, who later became overlord of area, thus Taunk Rajputs were reduced to feudal status.

-Some sources mention that Firishta says it was built by one named Asa Ahir but this is a fictitious or hearsay story, as no such inscriptions or mention found elsewhere of such a ruler named Asa Ahir.
-Ahsir or Asir word either might have been used for an impregnable height.
+Some sources mention that Firishta says it was built by one named Asa ahir .Ahsir or Asir word either might have been used for an impregnable height.
 Ashir in Hindi means Sun, Fire or Diamond.